LakshayaSinghal/Neural-Style-Transfer/Notes/Linear Algebra.md

 1. All lines must remain lines.
 2. Origin must remain fixed in place

+Grid lines remain parallel and evenly spaced.

 ![Linear Transformation](/Notes/images/Linear%20Transformation%20.png "Linear Transfoormation")

-Grid lines become parallel and evenly spaced.

 To explain this numerically, we only need to know and define the transformation of i^ and j^ (and k^ depending upon number of dimensions)